stadie/btt_tft35spi_rpi/README.md

 ## Setting up the display:

-- add to the end of /boot/config.txt to setup the SPI interface and load the display driver:
+- add to the end of /boot/config.txt or on bookworm and higher /boot/firmware/config.txt:

 with IO2CAN:
 ```